cj-mills/christianjmills/_posts/2021-3-24-Create-a-Shape-Key-Motion-Graphic-With-the-Blender-Python-API.md

 We first enter edit mode for the plane with `bpy.ops.object.mode_set(mode="EDIT")`.
 We can then create a new BMesh representation for the current mesh in edit mode using `bm = bmesh.from_edit_mesh(mesh)`.

-The vertices are stored in `bm.verts`, but we need to create our own list index it directly.
+The vertices are stored in `bm.verts`, but we need to create our own list since we can't index it directly.

 Unlike the tutorial video, I just set the positions for the inner vertices directly.
 It took some trial and error to determine the correct indices for the inner vertices.